ForestAdmin/agent-nodejs/docs/agent-customization/hooks/README.md

 - A hook position (`Before` | `After`)
 - A hook type (`List` | `Create` | `Update` | `Delete` | `Aggregate`)
 - A callback, that will receive a context matching the provided hook position and hook definition.
-(A complete list of everything available in the callback argument is available here (@TODO))

 {% hint style="warning" %}

-Be aware that a single collection can have multiple hooks with the same position and the same type.
+A single collection can have multiple hooks with the same position and the same type.
 They will be run in their declaration order.
 Also, other Forest Admin features may rely on hooks.

 {% endhint %}

 Collection Hooks are only called when the collection method is contacted by the UI.
-This means that any usage of the Forest Admin query interface will not trigger them.
+This means that any usage of the Forest Admin [query interface](../../under-the-hood/queries/README.md) will not trigger them.

 ## Basic use-cases